brettvac/hikashop-user-group/README.md

 # Hikashop Group Plugin

 This plugin enables you to change the group of a user after purchasing a product in Hikashop Starter.

 Works with Joomla!
 4 and is backward compatible with Joomla!
-5.
+5. I believe this plugin ships with the Business edition.

 ## Description
 The Hikashop Group Plugin allows you to automatically add a user to a new group in Joomla after they purchase a specific product in Hikashop Starter.
 This is useful for managing user permissions and access based on their purchases.